(TAAS) Transportation As A Service – The Future of Transportation

 The following ideas come from Trends Expert Matthew Carr who has been closely following (TaaS) technology as a service and its broader impact.

 Over the past couple of decades, we’ve witnessed disrupters completely reshape industries.
 Facebook (Nasdaq: FB) and Twitter (NYSE: TWTR) launched new ways for humans to communicate and interact.
 Social media is now one of the most powerful advertising platforms in the world.

 The streaming service Netflix (Nasdaq: NFLX) not only created a model that dozens of other companies now emulate but also produces some of the best content out there.
-The studio receives scores of Oscar and Golden Globe nominations and awards each year.
+The studio receives scores of Oscar, Golden Globe and Emmy nominations and awards each year.

 E-commerce giants Alibaba (NYSE: BABA) and Amazon (Nasdaq: AMZN) are the templates that the whole retail industry looks to replicate.
 Tesla (Nasdaq: TSLA) is pulling the entire automotive industry toward mass electric vehicle adoption.

 In real estate, there’s Opendoor Technologies (Nasdaq: OPEN) and Zillow Group (Nasdaq: Z).
-And in finance, there’s Bitcoin and the cryptocurrency ecosystem.
+And in finance, there’s Bitcoin and the defi movement.
 Not to mention the potential for blockchain.
 The list goes on and on.
 Many early investors in each of these disrupters have been rewarded with life-changing returns.

 What are the TaaS Stocks?

 Now, in TaaS, Uber (NYSE: UBER) and Lyft (Nasdaq: LYFT) have flipped the ride-hailing industry on its head.
 In fact, long-coveted taxi medallions in New York and other cities have plummeted in value.
 And these two stand to benefit in the continued expansion of TaaS over the next couple decades.